paweljakubas/j-random-matrices/chapters/algebra.md

 **Exercise 10**
 (a) Show capability to update (increment) the second nearest neighbors in a matrix.
-(b) Also show updating simultaneuously the nearest neighbors (incrementing) and second nearest neighbors (decrementing)
+(b) Also show updating simultaneuously the nearest neighbors of two points at the same time (both incrementing, then one incrementing second decrementing) (c) Also show updating simultaneuously the nearest neighbors (incrementing) and second nearest neighbors (decrementing)

 [Solution to exercise 10](#solution-to-exercise-10)